GothShoot/proxmox-swarm/README.md

 A simple TypeScript CLI app to manage Proxmox LXC like a Docker Swarm using the Proxmox CLI.

+/!\ WARNING : MVP is hardely vibe-coded for rapid prototyping, must contain some breaking changes and errors /!\

 ## Prérequis

 - Proxmox VE installé et accessible via la CLI `pve`.